rapid7/metasploit-framework/Msftidy.md

 ### US-CERT-VU
 US-CERT references should only contain numbers
 ### ZDI
-ZDI references should be in the format `dd-ddd...` (d = digit)
+ZDI references should be in the format `dd-ddd` or `dd-dddd` (d = digit)
 ### URL
-If you supply an URL where a short identifiert is available, please use the identifier.
+If you supply an URL where a short identifier is available, please use the identifier.

 ## Old Keywords
 Before Metasploit moved to Github the sources were stored in a SVN repository.
 SVN has support to replace custom variables with current values like the last revision.
 Since GIT does not support them, the references should be removed from code.